 Instructions

-• Scrub the potatoes and place them in a large saucepan with 1 tablespoon of salt.
-Cover with cold water and bring to a boil.
+• Scrub the potatoes and place them in a large saucepan.
+Add 1 tablespoon of salt and cover with cold water.

-• Cook until the potatoes are tender when pierced with a knife, 15 to 20 minutes.
-Drain and set aside.
+• Bring to a boil and cook until the potatoes are tender when pierced with a knife, 15 to 20 minutes.
+Drain and set aside until cool enough to handle.

-• Wipe out the pan, add the reserved bacon fat and vegetable oil and warm over medium heat.
+• Add the vegetable oil to the reserved bacon fat and warm over medium heat.

-• Add the onion and cook for 3 to 4 minutes until slightly softened but not browned (see notes).
-Lower the heat and stir in the mustard and cider vinegar until well blended.
-Remove from the heat and set aside.
+• Reduce the heat to low and stir in the grainy mustard and apple cider vinegar until well combined.
+Remove from the heat.

-• Cut the potatoes into small cubes (3/4-inch) and place them in a large bowl.
-Dice or crumble the bacon into tiny pieces and add to the potatoes.
+• Cut the warm potatoes into 3/4-inch cubes and transfer them to a large mixing bowl.

-• Add the chives, season to taste with salt and pepper and combine again.
+• Add the chopped chives, season with salt and freshly ground black pepper, and toss again to combine.

 • Serve warm or at room temperature.